Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Results

+In Table~\ref{tab:h36} we compare against both multi- and single-view approaches.
+We consistently outperform the other single-view methods and come close to NSD, even though it uses multiple views.
+Note that the contrastive approaches without decoding, whether single- or multi-view perform poorly on this task, which confirms that decoding helps to learn richer features.
+This further highlights the importance of using decoding together with contrastive learning and detection, especially when the subject occupies only a small portion of the image and small details should be captured for accurate pose estimation.

 As discussed in Section~\ref{sec:related}, some 2D keypoint estimation approaches~\cite{Zhang18b,thewlis19,lorenz19, jakab20} separate features for pose and appearance, as we do.
 For comparison purposes, we therefore also evaluate our extracted time-variant features for 2D keypoint estimation, using the same setup as in Table 1 of~\cite{jakab20}, that is, we train a single linear layer from the time-variant features to the 2D keypoints.
 As in~\cite{jakab20}, we use subjects 1,5,6,7,8 for training and 9,11 for testing.
-As can be seen in Table \ref{tab:h36_2D}, our model outperforms the others.
+As can be seen in Table \ref{tab:h36_kpts}, our model outperforms the other approaches, while it does not use any ground-truth bounding box locations for object detection.